-The following procedures should be performed at least annually.
-For side-wind models, the internal gearing and bushings of the jack must be kept lubricated.
+The following procedures should be performed at least annually: For side-wind models, the internal gearing and bushings of the jack must be kept lubricated.

 - Apply a small amount of automotive grease (A) to the internal gearing by removing the jack cover, or if equipped, use a needle nose applicator or standard grease gun on the lubrication point found on the side of the jack near the crank.
-Rotate the jack handle to distribute the grease evenly. - Lightweight oil (B) must be applied to the handle unit at both sides of the tube for side-wind models. - If equipped, the axle bolt and caster wheel nut assembly must be lubricated with lightweight oil (B). - For top-wind models, apply lightweight oil to the screw stem.
+Rotate the jack handle to distribute the grease evenly. - A lightweight oil (B) must be applied to the handle unit at both sides of the tube for side-wind models. - If equipped, the axle bolt and nut assembly of the caster wheel must also be lubricated with the same lightweight oil. - For top-wind models, apply a lightweight oil to the screw stem.